Madhuri-Peram/Madhuri-Peram/README.md

 I'm Madhuri Peram, a passionate developer from India.
 Welcome to my GitHub profile!

 I'm a graduate of Electronics and Communication Engineering, with a strong foundation in programming languages and concepts, I constantly strive to expand my knowledge and skills in the ever-evolving world of technology.
-Throughout my academic journey, I have gained expertise in various domains, including full stack development, and database management.
+Throughout my academic journey, I have gained expertise in various domains, including Front-end development, and database management.

 ## 🌱 Learning and Growing
 I'm constantly learning new technologies and exploring different programming languages.
 Right now, I'm focusing on:
 - Web development
-- Full stack development
+- Front-end development

 ## Languages and Tools
 - C